Olwiba/Reuser/README.md

 ![Reuser](https://github.com/Olwiba/Reuser/blob/master/resources/images/Reuser.png?raw=true "Reuser")

+//Who

+## The Team

+This is a collaborative project build by a range of developers that wanted to use their skills to create something that could help change the world.
+At this time the major the developers that have contributed to the development of Reuser are:
+- Ollie Bannister (Founder)

+//What

 ## What is Reuser?

 Reuser is an open source platform build by developers to provide people with an easy way to give away items that they don't want anymore.